Websoft9Archive/ansible-template/docs/solution-backup.md

 ```
 The general steps to make a manual backup are as follows:

-1. Just compress and download the entire */data/wwwroot* directory by SFTP.
+1. compress and download the entire directory */data/wwwroot* by SFTP;
-2. Export LAMP's database by [phpMyAdmin](/admin-mysql.md)
+2. export LAMP's database by [phpMyAdmin](/admin-mysql.md);
    ![](https://libs.websoft9.com/Websoft9/DocsPicture/en/phpmyadmin/phpmyadmin-export-websoft9.png)
-3. Put the source code file and database file in the same folder, and name it according to the date.
+3. put the source code file and database file in the same folder, and name it according to the date;
-4. Complete a backup.
+4. complete a backup.